 In the end:

-And this is why INCLUDAS Publishing was born.
+And this was why INCLUDAS Publishing was born.
 To open doors for those who have been treated unfairly.